secoats/oats_notes/network_recon/http.md

 1. Try `admin:admin`
 2. Try `admin:password`
 3. Try `admin:<application_name>`
+4. Check source code of both login and register pages for hidden form elements and commented out lines
-4. Check for SQL Injections
+5. Check for SQL Injections
-5. Google for default credentials (with name of the webapp)
+6. Google for default credentials (with name of the webapp)
-6. Check for "username is wrong" type info leaks (also check "forgot password?" for this)
+7. Check for "username is wrong" type info leaks (also check "forgot password?" for this)
-7. Search for possible usernames on the wider site ("About Us", ssl cert, github, social media, etc.)
+8. Search for possible usernames on the wider site ("About Us", ssl cert, github, social media, etc.)
-8. Try to create a low privilege user.
+9. Try to create a low privilege user.
 Enumerate username-format, password requirements, etc. Also even low priv users sometimes can see sensitive data.
-9. Check password reset rules
+10. Check password reset rules

 If you managed to create a low privilege user, make sure to check newly accessible pages and params for vulns.